buenorc/grid-generator/README.md

-# Grid generator
+# Grid generator (with GUI)

 ## Rectangular grid generator for Delft3d numerical model based on closed landboundary file (shapefile)

-The algorithm requires as input the following information:
+The algorithm requires as input data the following information:

 1) a shapefile (.shp)
 2) pair of integers related to the number of grid poits (-1) in m- and n- direction (integers)